Daniel-Brai/Loco/README.md

 - [ ] Improve error handling and logging
 - [ ] Add more detailed documentation
 - [ ] Add more tests
+- [ ] Add proper packaging for PyPI